 If you’ve ever collaborated with someone on a Linux machine or worked as a system administrator on a multi-user Linux system, chances are you’ve set up shared folders for groups of people to share data.
 It’s quite easy on Linux.
 Well, kind of.
 I mean, you can simply create a group, add relevant users in, and set the shared folder’s owner and permission correctly.
 However, this approach has a problem: new files and directories created inside a shared folder doesn’t inherit the owner and permission of the shared folder itself.
 Is there a way to achieve that?
 Yes.
 In this post, I would like to talk about how to correctly set up the owner and permission for shared folders once and for all.

 We need a more powerful weapon to achieve what we want, and that is the Access Control List (ACL).
 ACL is a way to provide more fine-grained access control to files and directories.
 For example, you can give different users or groups different permissions on the same file.
 This is much more flexible compared to the traditional Linux permission setting (owner, group, world).
+More importantly, the permission can be inherited on a directory basis, which is exactly what we want.
 It’s not supported on all system (see its pre-requisite here), but most of the Linux installations nowadays should support it out of the box.

 rwx permissions on a shared folder, we can simply do